george-labs/george-backend-hiring/docs/assumptions.md

 I assume that stopwords.txt is in our resources (not check for a null resource here)

 ## Iteration 4

 I assume that these (-.?!,;:) are split characters for words based on example from requirements

 ## Iteration 5

 I assume that hypen (-) is not a valid word

+## Iteration 6

+during refactor I came up to an assumption, if we will get a file name in args, and file doesn't exist, I will return 0 as a result (words, unique, avg)